gripableteam/gripable-play-unity-docs/source/index.html.md

 bool IsSubscribedToGripData();
 ```

-> IsSubscribedToGripData returns true or fals whether the device is subscribed to grip data or not.
+> IsSubscribedToGripData returns true or false whether the device is subscribed to grip data or not.

 ```csharp
 bool isSubscribed = gripablePlay.IsSubscribedToGripData();
 ```

-IsSubscribedToGripData returns true or fals whether the device is subscribed to grip data or not.
+IsSubscribedToGripData returns true or false whether the device is subscribed to grip data or not.

 ### Return Values